Chart Color Schemes

 Development

-This financial year has seen $187.9 million in commercial approvals, suggesting robust local business investment.
-Compared to Rest of Qld, Douglas has significantly less development activity, being 83.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established properties.
+Developers focus on premium market with high-end developments, evidenced by an average construction value of $533,000.
+In FY-26, commercial approvals totalled $187.9 million, suggesting robust local business investment.
+Compared to the rest of Queensland, Douglas has significantly less development activity, 83.0% below the regional average per person.
+This limited supply generally supports stronger demand and values for established properties.
 The area's development level is also below national average, reflecting its maturity and possible planning constraints.
-Recent development has been entirely comprised of standalone homes, maintaining Douglas' traditional low density character with a focus on family homes appealing to those seeking space.

-New construction favours detached housing more than current patterns suggest, demonstrating ongoing robust demand for family homes despite increasing density pressures.
-The estimated population count per dwelling approval is 1639 people, reflecting the area's quiet, low activity development environment.
-Population forecasts indicate Douglas will gain approximately 5,949 residents by 2041, potentially leading to housing supply struggles to match population growth and heightening buyer competition, supporting price increases.
+Recent development has been entirely standalone homes, maintaining Douglas' traditional low density character with a focus on family homes appealing to those seeking space.
+New construction favours detached housing more than current patterns suggest (85.0% at Census), indicating robust demand for family homes despite increasing density pressures.
+The estimated population per dwelling approval is 1630 people, reflecting the area's quiet, low activity development environment.
+Population forecasts indicate Douglas will gain approximately 5,464 residents by 2041.
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development